billkellett/databricks-demo-resources/README.md

 # databricks-demo-resources
-Files and other resources for Databricks demos
+Files and other resources for Databricks Delta Lake Time Travel demo.